rankun203/pr-mark-sanderson.github.io/_pages/about.md

   - /about.html
 ---

 I am a Dean for Research and Innovation in the STEM College of RMIT University.
 I am also a Professor of Information Retrieval (IR).
+This is my personal website.

 A data-driven personal website
 ======